somnambulist-tech/web-api-skeleton/readme.md

  * test helpers
  * docker configuration including Postgres, Redis, dns, Traefik and RabbitMQ
  * docker is configured to use Docker volumes
+ * shell scripts in `bin/` that call libs in docker
  * PHP container uses php-pm as the application server
  * Mutagen via SyncIt with a default configuration